cyrilbouharb/cyrilbouharb/README.md

 👨‍💻🚀 Hi there!
 I'm a relentless computer scientist 👨‍🔬 with a big passion for AI & ML 🤖.
 I'm currently sharpening my skills at UMass Amherst 🎓 (B.S. in Computer Science & Mathematics, GPA: 3.95, Graduating Dec 2024).

 🔧💻 I'm skilled in Java, Python, JavaScript, and many other technologies.
-Check out my projects where I use TensorFlow, Keras, Django, and more to solve real-world problems! 🌍
+Check out my projects where I use Sickit-learn, Keras, Django, Node.js, Next.js and more to solve real-world problems! 🌍

 🌟 Driven by the desire to make a meaningful impact, I'm always learning and pushing the boundaries of technology.
 Dive into my projects and let's innovate together! 🌐✨